 Pie, Stuffing and Mashed Potatoes.

-That is my personal trinity of comfort food, and this pie is made even better by including the cheese pie crust to contrast the thyme scented apples.
+That is my personal trinity of comfort food, and this pie is made even better by including the cheese pie crust, gluten-free to contrast the thyme scented apples.

 This month I’ll be posting a recipe each day or two that are essential to my holidays.

 Hoping that they help you create your special gluten-free holiday meal.

 Pie is breakfast, lunch and dinner around my house during the holidays.
 After all, most pies are a terrific combination of fruit, carbohydrates and just a bit of protein from nuts or eggs, perfect for the dreary winter days or nights.